-- If your system partition isn’t C, replace “c:“with an alternative letter assigned to your system partition.
+- If your system partition isn’t C, replace c: with an alternative letter assigned to your system partition.

-3: Disable antivirus temporarily
+3. Disable your antivirus temporarily

 Even though Windows 10 comes with the fairly competitive Windows Defender, the majority of Windows users still places their trust in third-party antimalware solutions.
 And rightfully so.

 So, we recommend disabling the antivirus for the remainder of the data transfer.
 Once you copied everything, you can perform a localized scan to check for the virus presence.

 4: Use alternatives

 There’s a lot of different third-party File Transfer tools which might just work.
 The majority of those (if not all) are free to use and rather simple to handle.